SerbanEduard/ProiectColectivFrontEnd/README.md

 Tailwind is a way of styling , it is inline code , for and example on how its used you can see the Signup.tsx folder with the component

+# Environment

+For development you need a .env.development folder in the source folder